KinesteX/KinesteX-SDK-Kotlin/ContentAPI.md

 - **Error Handling**: Always handle possible exceptions, especially when dealing with network requests.
 - **Thread Safety**: UI updates must occur on the main thread.
 Ensure that after fetching data on `Dispatchers.IO`, any UI operations are performed on the main thread.
 - **Asynchronous Programming**: Utilizing coroutines and proper dispatchers helps in writing asynchronous code that is easy to read and maintain.
+- **BodyPart Enum**: Utilize the `BodyPart` enum to specify targeted muscle groups when fetching workouts or exercises, ensuring consistency and type safety.
+- **Pagination**: Use the `lastDocId` from your API responses to fetch subsequent pages of content, enabling smooth and efficient data loading.

 ---

 ## Conclusion

 The KinesteX Content API provides a straightforward way to access workout content within your Android application.
-By following the usage examples and understanding the importance of coroutine dispatchers, you can efficiently integrate and handle content data.
+By following the usage examples and understanding the importance of coroutine dispatchers and pagination, you can efficiently integrate and handle content data.

+With the added capability to fetch lists of workouts, plans, and exercises with filters like `category`, `bodyParts`, `limit`, and `lastDocId`, you have greater flexibility in customizing the content retrieval to suit your application's needs.

 For any issues or further assistance, please contact KinesteX support at [support@kinestex.com](mailto:support@kinestex.com).

----